nodelynk/hello-world/README.md

-# This is not best repository in the world
+# This is not greatest repository in the world

 This is just a tribute